Chapter Twenty Nine

 Everybody does what everybody does.
 The rest of the night is spent with the boys in meditation in the waiting room, Amaya, Janah and me in a circle around Nikko’s bed.

 Dawn breaks, Chan and Black bring coffee, tea and something light for breakfast.
 The three of us rotate through bathroom things.
 Dad slipped the guys into the doctor’s lounge for showers and toiletry needs.

 Dr. Jensen stops in briefly, looks at charts, opens Nikko’s eyes, “She’s doing fine, vitals are good, eyes clear,” he’s off to another patient.

 I check in with dad and Dr. Epstein, there’s nothing to say they don’t already know.
 I call Sis, tell her there’s nothing new, she should stay at home for now.

-At three fifteen that afternoon, Nikko’s eyes flutter, I feel my heart soar.
+At three fifteen this afternoon, Nikko’s eyes flutter, I feel my heart soar.

 Janah, “Everyone out but Daphne.
 Nikko doesn’t need to be processing half a dozen people.”

 They file out, I catch Amaya, point to the chair, “Sit over there, when she’s functional the first thing she’s going to want to know is if you’re okay.”

 I put my hand on Nikko’s forehead, no qi, just a warm touch, she flutters again, coughs, Amaya, water and a straw, tepid, not cold.